13 Football Manager legends who were useless in real life

 However, his ability on Football Manager was beyond anyone’s wildest dreams.
 Cornelius as an advanced forward in a 4-2-3-1 was cash money for goals on FM14 and has won the Ballon d’Or in countless saves.

-He is scoring goals – 14 in 34 for Trabzonspor in the Turkish top-flight this season – but he was destined for Barcelona in the game.
+He is scoring goals – 17 for Trabzonspor in the Turkish top-flight last season – but he was destined for Barcelona in the game.
+Instead, he moved back to boyhood club Copenhagen in the summer.